Hatton baronets

 The Hatton Baronetcy, of Long Stanton in the County of Cambridge, was a title in the Baronetage of England.
-It was created on 5 July 1641 for Thomas Hatton, Member of Parliament for Corfe Castle, Malmesbury and Stamford.
-The title became extinct on the death of the tenth Baronet in 1812.
+It was created on 5 July 1641 for Thomas Hatton, member of parliament for Corfe Castle, Malmesbury and Stamford.
+Thomas Hatton was also the first cousin once removed to Sir Christopher Hatton, Lord Chancellor.
+Thomas was the elder brother of Christopher Hatton (later designated heir to Sir Christopher Hatton of Kirby), whose descendants later became Viscount Hatton.
+The baronetcy became extinct on the death of the 10th Baronet in 1812.
+The Hatton of Long Stanton fortune and estate was then partially inherited by their distant cousin, the Hon.
+Rev. Daniel Heneage Finch-Hatton, second son of George Finch-Hatton (descendants of Viscount Hatton).